Wilfred de Souza: Political career

 De Souza is credited, together with allies such as Govind Panvelcar, with the first Congress Party victory in Goa in 1980.
 From 1963 until 1979, Goan politics had been dominated by the regional parties, particularly the Maharashtrawadi Gomantak Party (MGP).

 In July 1998, De Souza formed the Goa Rajiv Congress Party as a splinter group of the Indian National Congress (INC).
 He was sworn in as Chief Minister of Goa for the third time on 30 July 1998 and remained in the post until 26 November 1998.

 In 1999, De Souza joined the Nationalist Congress Party (NCP) and was its Goa president from 1999 to June 2009.
 During this period he was Deputy Chief Minister of Goa in a coalition government with the INC from February 2005 to June 2007.
 He failed to retain his seat in the 2007 assembly election.

 After he left the party, Gurunath Kulkarni, national general secretary of the Nationalist Congress Party accused him of impeding the party's growth in Goa.

 In 2007, he was appointed the Deputy Chairperson of the State Planning Board.

 For the 2012 assembly election he was a member of the All India Trinamool Congress as head of the Goa branch of the party.
 During the election, he criticised the INC for corruption.

 Personal life

 In April 1962, de Souza married British social worker Grace de Souza (née Goodwin), whom he had met during his time in England, UK.
 The couple had two daughters Joanne and Suzie.

 Death

-He died on 4 September 2015 after a brief illness and prior to that, he was admitted in Manipal Hospital.
+De Souza died on 4 September 2015 at Dona Paula, Goa, after a brief illness and prior to that, he was admitted in Manipal Hospital.